-The bottom line: Preply takes an unreasonable proportion of tutors' earnings, which is why the best tutors tend to work on other platforms, like LanguaTalk.
-Preply seems to allow literally anyone to teach, rather than focusing on recruiting experienced and talented tutors.
-These factors, combined with criticisms of customer support and learners being charged without realising, appear to explain their many 1-star reviews on TrustPilot.
-In addition, Preply also recently switched to an inflexible monthly subscription model that is leading many learners to lose a lot of money.
+The bottom line: Preply takes an unreasonable proportion of tutors' earnings, which is why the best tutors tend to work on other platforms.
+Preply allows almost anyone to teach, rather than focusing on recruiting experienced and talented tutors.
+These factors, combined with criticisms of customer support and learners being charged without realising, appear to explain the many 1-star Preply reviews on TrustPilot.
+In addition, in 2022, the company switched to an inflexible monthly subscription model that is leading many learners to lose a lot of money.

 Quality of tutoring: 2/5

 On Preply, like on most other platforms, the tutors develop their lesson plans independently, so usually you'll want someone experienced.
 In various places on Preply, you'll see tutors are described as 'certified', professional' and 'internationally certified'.

 The reality is the platform accepts basically anyone who fancies trying their hand at teaching (this becomes clear just from looking at some of the profiles).
 So to find someone talented and experienced, you'll have to browse through dozens of tutors, many of whom have little to no experience and may be unreliable.
 Not ideal.

 Value for money & ethics: 1/5

-Because most of the online reviews of Preply make money from recommending the site (using affiliate links), this may be the first time you'll see anything about the company's policies.
+Because the Preply reviews you'll see from bloggers make money from recommending the site (using affiliate links), this may be the first time you'll see anything about the company's policies.
 At LanguaTalk, tutors regularly join us because they're unhappy with how they've been treated by Preply.

 When you take your first lesson with a tutor, 100% of your payment goes to Preply.
 Yes, you read that right, the tutor gets nothing.

 Of course, this means that tutors are forced to charge you a higher price.
-What makes this even more shocking is that the company received approximately $50 million in investment.
+What makes this even more shocking is that the company has received approximately $120 million in investment.
 Taking such high commission is perhaps the only way they can afford to pay huge sums to dominate Google's search results and pay investors back.
 Because of their dominance on Google, tutors' already precarious incomes are being hit globally.